 The UK2070 Commission is an independent inquiry into city and regional inequalities in the United Kingdom.
 Chaired by Lord Kerslake, it has been set up to conduct a review of the policy and spatial issues related to the UK’s long-term city and regional development.

-The Commission will run in four phases, from July 2018 to January 2020, with a formal launch event having been held at the House of Lords in October 2018.
+The Commission will run in three phases, from July 2018 to January 2020, with a formal launch event having been held at the House of Lords in October 2018.
 The Commission’s activities will be in four phases: initial technical work and evidence gathering; a deliberative phase; consultation on the draft report and lastly finalising the report, along with both wider consultation and dissemination.
 The key events will be:

 - Formal launch at the House of Lords (October 9th 2018)

 - Stage 1 Report highlighting issues, options and with provisional recommendations (May 2019)

 The UK2070 Commission was established by a partnership between the Lincoln Institute of Land Policy, the University of Manchester, the University of Sheffield and University College London; with generous help from the Sir Hugh and Lady Sykes Charitable Trust in collaboration with both the Royal Society for the Encouragement of Arts, Manufactures and Commerce (the RSA) and the Common Futures Network; along with additional project management and facilitation support provided by Turner & Townsend.